vanvalenlab/intro-to-deepcell/data_labeling/DeepCell_Label_interactive_demo.md

 Made a mistake?
 Undo or redo your modifications with Undo and Redo buttons above the canvas.
 We can also use the shortcuts **Ctrl+Z** to undo and **Ctrl+Shift+Z** to redo.

+#### Navigating the file

+Files can contain information about multiple frames, channels, and features.
+The Info Table tab of the dropdown instructions explains these different aspects of a file, and the Canvas tab explains how to update the view of these different components.

+Zoom and pan functionality can be used to get a closer look at the current view.
+There is no limit to how far you can zoom in on a file; although there are diminishing returns for viewing details within the image, working at high levels of zoom can help make mouse movements more accurate.

+Highlighting functionality helps distinguish a label of interest from the other labels in the file.
+Highlighting can be used to methodically review the labels in a file, or to distinctly see the label currently being modified.
+Both the current foreground and background labels will be highlighted.
+See the Select Labels tab of the dropdown instructions for how to change the labels being highlighted.

+In RGB viewing mode, the default viewing mode shows all label outlines in white overlaid on the color image.
+In this view, highlighted labels appear with a translucent interior, and the background label is displayed with a red, instead of white, boundary.
+In single-channel viewing mode, the default viewing mode shows colorful labels overlaid on a grayscale image.
+In this view, the highlighted foreground label interior is recolored red and outlined in white, and the highlighted background label is outlined in red.
+Recoloring the foreground label to red can be toggled on and off but the label outlines will appear whether or not highlighting is turned on.
+When viewing the highlighted solid-color label display, the foreground label is recolored to red.

 ## Example: tissue image

 ### Download